 Tell a nature lover that you are going on a road trip through the national parks on the West Coast and she will ask you, “Are you going to Zion National Park?”

 One of the five national parks in Utah, Zion allures with its towering cliff walls, multiple overlooks with jaw-dropping views into the canyons, and astounding rock formations.
 The park consists of several sections.
-Each of these areas gathers its own audiance.
+Each of these areas gathers its own audience.

 The main canyon of Zion National Park is the most popular among both locals and visitors of the West Coast.
 It boasts the most popular hikes, such as the Angels Landing, the Weeping Rock, and the Emerald Pools Trails.